 Throughout the program, we have been routinely tasked with examining, analyzing, and critiquing arguments, and research designs.
 Such analysis is not only inherent in the typical scholarly activities of peer review and publication, but is built into course experiences as well.
 This semester alone, has presented numerous opportunities to engage in critical and reflective thought.
 In LTEC 6220, we were tasked to engage in peer review of the research designs other classmates.
 Meanwhile, in LTEC 6800, we have been engaged in peer review of cohort-mates’ dissertation proposals and portfolios.
 I cannot say that my feedback is always perfect, but I always attempt to ensure that it is relevant, thoughtful, and constructive.

-The time spent in critical thought in this program has prepared me nicely for engaging in critical thought elsewhere.
-I excelled in critical, legal analysis as part of completing Harvard’s Copyright X course as well as in the academic rigors of Louisiana Tech’s Higher Education Administration certificate program, which itself included doctoral-level work such as the critique of articles and dissertations.
+The time spent in critical thought in this program has prepared me well for engaging in critical thought elsewhere.
+I excelled in critical, legal analysis as part of completing Harvard’s Copyright X course as well as in the academic rigors of Louisiana Tech’s Higher Education Administration certificate program (consisting of doctoral-level coursework), which included the critique of research articles and dissertations.

-When I started the Learning Technologies Ph.D. program, my goal was to fill in much of the background in education and social science research that I lacked.
+When I began the Learning Technologies Ph.D. program, my goal was to fill in much of the background in education and social science research that I lacked.
 This program has succeeded in addressing that knowledge gap, and has provided me a greater understanding of instructional processes and their relationship with technology.
 What I will do with this remains to be seen.
-I remain somewhat entrenched in information technology practice, and finding a future as a senior-IT leader in higher education appealing.
-At the same time, I believe I also need the experience of being an instructor, and the professorate is a possibility in some form.
+I remain somewhat entrenched in information technology practice, and a future as a senior-IT leader in higher education is appealing to me.
+At the same time, I believe I also need the experience of being an instructor to adequately manage the instructional experience as an administrator, so some role as an instructor is planned for the future.
+Moreover, I have not ruled out the professorate as a possibility.

-What I know is that I remain interested in the relationship of information security to learning, both in terms of how learning can address insider threats and how information security can influence electronic learning (a theme in my planned dissertation).
-Meanwhile, I have gained interest in understanding, in a general sense, how learning can be more engaging and more effective.
+I remain interested in the relationship of information security to learning, both in terms of how learning can address insider threats and how information security and/or privacy concerns can influence electronic learning (a potential line of inquiry for my dissertation).
+Meanwhile, my interests have broadened to include understanding how learning can be more engaging and more effective, how to manage learning technologies at an institutional level, how to provide training in the use of learning technologies, and how learning technologies can improve institutional awareness and decision-making – particularly through data analytics.
+Moreover, I have become more aware and interested in issues of equity and accessibility.